-The /plannotator-review command opens an interactive code review UI for your uncommitted changes.
+The /plannotator-review command opens an interactive code review UI for your local changes or a GitHub pull request.

 Usage